hoonzis/hoonzis.github.io/_posts/2016-10-07-charting-with-fable-and-nvd3.md

 ```

 #### fableconfig.json
 Fable's configuration.
 You have to tell fable what are his dependencies, which JavaScript module system should be used.
-Since I have decided to use webpack for JS files bundling, I can also ask fable to run webpack when the compilation is finished (in postbuild).
+Since I have decided to use webpack for JS files bundling, I can also ask fable to run webpack when the compilation is finished (in post-build).

 I am pointing fable to single F# project file and tell Fable to generate the source maps, so that you can debug F# in chrome's console.